 Dirk Shafer, a “Closeted” Gay Man

 Dirk Shafer, who died this year, posed nude as a “Playgirl” model in earlier decades and wrote about his experiences.
-Posing as a sex object for straight women, he had to portray himself as a straight man to keep his job (Stack, 2015).
-Man of the Year, a fictionalized version of his life story, explores tensions related to being a “closeted” gay man.
-The film was a public “coming-out” for Shafer and, as one might imagine, his nude modeling career slowed after the publication.
+In posing as a sex object for straight women, he had to portray himself as a straight man to keep his job (Stack, 2015).

 In a review in The New York Times, Holden (1996) wrote this about the film: